andrejanowicz/GLOW/README.md

 ## installed
 <img src="https://github.com/andrejanowicz/GLOW/blob/main/images/installed.jpg" width="800">

 I give absolutely no guarantee that the PCB and most important the position of the toggle switches will fit your bass.
-I succesfully installed the board in four and five string indonesia Tribute models (L-2000 and L-2500).
+I succesfully installed the board in four and five string indonesian and korean Tribute models (L-2000 and L-2500).
 I don't know if it fits USA models as well.
-Since the toggle switches are a bit bigger than the original ones, you need to use 16mm pots.
+Since the toggle switches are a bit bigger than the original ones, you need to use 16mm pots with at least 7mm thread length.
 I am looking forward to your feedback.
 This project would have been much harder without the great information found on [bassesbyleo.com](https://www.bassesbyleo.com/) .